(local time)SEE WORLD AQI RANKING

 |Good|| 24 US AQI||PM2.5|

-PM2.5 concentration in Bradford air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Bradford is currently 1.2 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|